Page Reviewed / Updated - Apr. 2019

-The Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement provides a subsidy of $95.99 a month to SSI recipients when there is a demonstrated need for 40 or more hours a month of long-term supportive services or in-home care.
+The Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement, abbreviated as SSI-E, provides a subsidy of $95.99 a month to single SSI recipients when there is a demonstrated need for 40 or more hours a month of long-term supportive services or in-home care.
 Eligible couples can qualify to receive $345.36 in 2019.
 Individuals do not necessarily have to be receiving 40 or more hours of care, only to have been assessed and found to have the need for that amount of care.
 Assistance is provided to individuals living at home, in the home of caregivers, in adult family care (sometimes called adult foster care), or in assisted living residences, sometimes referred to as Residential Care Apartment Complexes.

-Although the administering body for this program is the Wisconsin Department of Health Services, Division of Disability & Elder Services (DDES), one should not contact them directly.
-Instead to apply persons should contact their county department of social or human services.
+Although the administering body for this program is the Wisconsin Department of Health Services, Division of Long Term Care, one should not contact them directly.
+Instead to apply persons should contact their local county department of social or human services.
 For contact information by county, click here.
-Alternatively, one can call 1-800-362-3002 for more information.
+Alternatively, one can call 1-608-266-1865 for more information.
 Some limited additional information is available here.